Hello, Good-bye

 Hello, Good-bye (ハローグッドバイ, Harō Guddobai) is a Japanese adult visual novel developed and published by Lump of Sugar.
-It was released on December 17, 2010 for Windows as Lump of Sugar's sixth title.
+It was released on December 17, 2010, for Windows as Lump of Sugar's sixth title.
 A trial edition was released in October 2010 rated for all ages.
 The primary focus of the game is the appeal of the four female main characters.
-The story resolves around the protagonist, Kaito Toubu, a secret agent tasked with infiltrating the demilitarised territory of Morino in an alternate universe Japan.
+The story revolves around the protagonist, Kaito Toubu, a secret agent tasked with infiltrating the demilitarised territory of Morino in an alternate universe Japan.

-In April 2011, an official fan book was published by Enterbrain, which contained a Hello, Good-bye four-panel manga titled Lump of Comic: HGB illustrated by Fumitake Moekibara who also provided the illustrations and character designs for the game.
+In April 2011, an official fan book was published by Enterbrain, which contained a Hello, Good-bye four-panel manga titled Lump of Comic: HGB illustrated by Fumitake Moekibara, who also provided the illustrations and character designs for the game.
 In August 2011, a Hello, Good-bye drama CD was produced by Marine Entertainment.

 Gameplay

-An example of the gameplay in Hello, Good-bye, the image depicts the protagonist Kaito Toubu having a conversation with Suguri (left), May (center) and Natsume (right).
+An example of the gameplay in Hello, Good-bye, the image depicts the protagonist Kaito Toubu having a conversation with Suguri (left), May (center), and Natsume (right).

 Hello, Good-bye is romance visual novel in which the player assumes the role of Kaito Toubu.
 Much of its gameplay is spent on reading the story's narrative and dialogue.
 The text in the game is accompanied by character sprites, which represent who Kaito is talking to, over background art.
 Throughout the game, the player encounters CG artwork at certain points in the story, which take the place of the background art and character sprites.
 Hello, Good-bye follows a branching plot line with multiple endings, and depending on the decisions that the player makes during the game, the plot will progress in alternative directions.

-There are four main plot lines that the player will have the chance to experience, one for each of the four heroines: May Yukishiro, Suguri Saotome, Natsume Rindo and Koharu Hiiragi.
+There are four main plot lines that the player will have the chance to experience, one for each of the four heroines: May Yukishiro, Suguri Saotome, Natsume Rindo, and Koharu Hiiragi.
 Throughout gameplay, the player is given multiple options to choose from, and text progression pauses at these points until a choice is made.
-Some decisions can lead the game to end prematurely, which offer an alternative ending to the plot.
-To view all plot lines in their entirety, the player will have to replay the game multiple times and choose different choices to further the plot to an alternate direction.
+Some decisions can lead the game to end prematurely, which offers an alternative ending to the plot.
+To view all plot lines in their entirety, the player will have to replay the game multiple times and choose different choices to further the plot in an alternate direction.
 Hello, Good-bye also features an achievement system.
-Once the player has accomplished all the tasks or completed the routes, they will receive the privilege of having a glossary of terms from the game and their definitions, background CG and music libraries, a sprite viewer and even an additional minigame starring the Lump of Sugar mascot, Azrael.
+Once the player has accomplished all the tasks or completed the routes, they will receive the privilege of having a glossary of terms from the game and their definitions, background CG and music libraries, a sprite viewer, and even an additional minigame starring the Lump of Sugar mascot, Azrael.
 There are scenes with sexual CGs depicting Kaito and a given heroine having sex.